Tips Bulletin

 Ways to Get Rid of House Crickets

 It is virtually impossible to get a good night’s sleep if you have a cricket infestation since these pests are nocturnal.
 Therefore, controlling and preventing crickets is key to a happy home.
-Learn ways to get crickets out of your house and prevent them from returning.
+Learn ways to remove crickets from walls and prevent them from returning.

 What are House Crickets?